shimlab/mako/index.md

 ## Steps of the pipeline

-1. Basecalling with dorado
+1. Sample and read QC
-2. Choice of modification caller:
+2. Site-level aggregation, filtering, and selection
-   1. Dorado
+3. Choice of differential analysis methods:
-   2. m6Anet
+   1. Either binomial or beta-binomial, depending on the dispersion (**default**)
-3. Site-level aggregation, filtering, and selection
+   2. Binomial
-4. Choice of differential analysis methods:
+   3. Beta-binomial
-   1. Linear mixed-effects models
+   4. Homoscedastic normal
-   2. Modkit
+   5. Heteroscedastic normal
-5. Visualization of results
+4. Visualization of results via _makoview_